Japan PM Set To Form Minority Government - UrduPoint

 Japan PM Set To Form Minority Government

-Tokyo, (APP - UrduPoint / Pakistan Point News - 11th Nov, 2024) Japan's Prime Minister Shigeru Ishiba faces a parliament vote on Monday that is expected to keep him in the job, but with a fragile grip on power after a disastrous general election.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 11th Nov, 2024) Japan's Prime Minister Shigeru Ishiba on Monday faces a parliament vote expected to keep him in the job, but with a fragile grip on power after a disastrous general election.

 Ishiba, 67, took office in early October and called a snap election which he hoped would shore up his mandate as leader of the ruling Liberal Democratic Party (LDP).